-In March of 2019, five Sado Island HIgh School students will be visiting Mt.
+In March of 2019, five Sado Island High School students will be visiting Mt.
 Eden High School for a period of two weeks.
-We will need home-stay families in the Hayward community for them including their teacher.
-Please email Seifert Sensei at firstname.lastname@example.org if you are interested in being a home-stay family.
+They will stay with home-stay families in the Mt.
+Eden High School community including their teacher.
+We will have a WELCOME CEREMONY in the Mt.
+Eden library on Monday March 4th beginning at 8:30am.

 Sado Visiting Mt.
 Eden January 2017